Skip to content

 Can I be completely anonymous on OnlyFans?

-You already know the platform requires government ID — and that’s where the limits of anonymity exist.
 You can be anonymous to subscribers and the public.
 OnlyFans stores your real identity securely for legal compliance.
 Your subscribers never see your legal name unless you voluntarily share it.
+The limits of anonymity are at the platform level, not with your audience.

 Will my employer find out about my OnlyFans?